 Most people would say equality means treating all people the same.
 When we see people being treated unequally, it takes a brave person to stand up and try to fix it.
 Luckily, many brave people in history have done just that.
 You may think of examples like Martin Luther King, Jr., Susan B. Anthony, or Chief Joseph.

 Wendell Scott was another person who fought against inequality.
-Born in Virginia in 1921, Scott lived during Segregation.
-Segregation was when people of different races had to be separate in public places, like schools.
-That meant people of different races weren't being treated equally.
+Born in Virginia in 1921, Scott lived during a time when segregation was legal.
+That meant people of different colors were separated in public places, like schools.
+It also meant that people did not receive equal treatment under the law.

 A few years later, Scott heard about a new opportunity.
 A man from the National Association for Stock Car Auto Racing (NASCAR) was in Virginia looking for new NASCAR drivers.
 Scott didn‘t hesitate to sign up.

 This was a brave decision.
-When Scott signed up to race, there were no other African American drivers in NASCAR.
-The organization had never let a non-white person race before.
+When Scott signed up to race, there were no other Black drivers in NASCAR.
+The organization had never let a non-White person race before.
 There were many people who wanted to keep it that way, but Scott knew he had to fight against this inequality.
 He wanted to make his dream come true and become a NASCAR driver.

 In the lower division, Scott proved he belonged in NASCAR.
 He won 127 races!
-Still, people in NASCAR treated Scott like he didn't belong.
+Still, people in NASCAR treated Scott like he wasn’t good enough.
 Officials still refused to let him compete in some races.
 At others, they refused to pay him when he won.
 Even other drivers went after Scott, trying to run him off the track.

 Through all of this, Wendell Scott never stopped showing up to races, and he did everything he could to be a man other drivers had to respect.
 After eight years in racing, Scott made it to NASCAR’s highest division, the Grand Nationals.
 In his first few years, he finished in the top five in twenty different races.
 However, his hardships weren‘t over.